Cache

 When a file is sequentially read, JuiceFS Client performs what's called "readahead", which involves downloading data ahead of the current read offset.
 In fact, the similar behavior is already being built into the Linux Kernel: when reading files, kernel dynamically settles on a readahead window based on the actual read behavior, and load file into the page cache.
 With JuiceFS being a network file system, the classic kernel readahead mechanism is simply not enough to bring the desired performance increase, that's why JuiceFS performs its own readahead on top of kernel readahead, using algorithm to "guess" the size of the readahead window (more aggressive than kernel's), and then download the object storage data in advance.

-The readahead window is controlled by the client's buffer size and download concurrency, i.e. pick the minimum from buffer-size/5, block-size * max-downloads, block-size 8 128MB.
+is the block size, the default is 4MiB).
 This algorithm ensures even if an excessively large buffer (or high concurrency) is used, the resource taken by large file sequential read is always controlled.
-If you need to further improve large file sequential read, use the --max-readahead option (unit is MB).
+If you need to further improve large file sequential read, use the --max-readahead

 Buffer size impact performance through many aspects, apart from the readahead window introduced above, it also controls the object storage request concurrency.
-That is to say, using a large --max-downloads|--max-uploads does not necessarily elevate performance, because buffer might need to be increased accordingly.
-Continue reading below sections for observation and tuning.
+That is to say, using a large --max-downloads

 Apparently readahead is only good for sequential reads, that's why there's another similar mechanism called "prefetch": when a block is randomly read by a small offset range, the whole block is scheduled for download asynchronously.

 This mechanism assumes that if a file is randomly read at a given range, then its adjacent content is also more likely to get read momentarily.
 This isn't necessarily true for various different types of applications, for example, if an application decides to read read a huge file in a very sparse fashion, i.e. read offsets are far from each other.
-In such case, prefetch isn't really useful and can cause serious read amplification, so if you are already familiar with the file system access pattern of your application, and concluded that prefetch isn't really needed, you can disable by using --prefetch=0.
+In such case, prefetch isn't really useful and can cause serious read amplification, so if you are already familiar with the file system access pattern of your application, and concluded that prefetch isn't really needed, you can disable by using --prefetch=0

 Readahead and prefetch effectively increase sequential read and random read performance, but it also comes with read amplification, read "Read amplification" for more information.